How to Do a Manual WordPress Migration to Bluehost Cloud

 Troubleshooting: Database Import Errors

-- Partition Tables: Use database partitioning to split large tables into smaller, more manageable parts (e.g., by date or region).
+- Partition Tables: Break down large tables into smaller ones by date or category.

 Summary